codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-ios.md

 - `APP_STORE_CONNECT_PRIVATE_KEY`

   This is the private API key downloaded from App Store Connect.
-Note that when encrypting files via UI, they will be base64 encoded and would have to be decoded during the build.
+Note that when encrypting files via the UI, they will be base64 encoded and would have to be decoded during the build.
 Alternativey, you can encrypt the **contents** of the file and save the encrypted value to the environment variable.

 - `CERTIFICATE_PRIVATE_KEY`